Likes, shares encourage people to express more outrage online: Study | Lifestyle

 Likes, shares encourage people to express more outrage online: Study

-A new Yale University study has shown that social media platforms can encourage users to amplify expressions of moral outrage since such language gets rewarded with an increased number of "likes" and "shares".
+Social media platforms amplify expressions of moral outrage over time because users who learn such language gets rewarded with an increased number of "likes" and "shares," a new Yale University study showed.

 - Country: